AlanSanchezP/generator-frontend-dev/README.md

 **IMPORTANT!**

-* build:styles and build:scripts taks will concatenate your files in an alphabetical order.
+* build:styles and build:scripts taks will concatenate your files in an alphabetical order (try not to create any js file that would be placed before app.js)
 * If you use --production, create:cname will be included into the default task.
 Otherwise, serve and watch will take its place.

 ## Gulpconfig file